svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ```

 Hold on, though!
 The dependent variable is a logarithm and logarithms have special rules, some of which we introduced above.
 In particular, the quotient rule is going to apply here. $$log(a) - log(b) = log(a/b)$$
 In our context here, we have two different values of the dependent variable.
 One, when the under-18 population variable is at the median, is about 5.630567.
 The other, when the under-18 population variable increases by one unit, is about 5.635155.
 The difference between them is the regression coefficient, yes, but those two values are logarithms.
-Thus, this quotient rule applies and we can understand the OLS model as communicating the following things, rounded for clarity, and omitting the other regressors (which are themselves fixed).
+Thus, this quotient rule applies and we can understand the linear model as communicating the following things, rounded for clarity, and omitting the other regressors (which are themselves fixed).
 Let $$y$$ be the value of estimated education expenditures per capita when the under-18 population variable is at the median and let $$y'$$ communicate the value of estimated education expenditures per capita when the under-18 population variable changes in its level by 1.

 $$
 log(y) = 5.63057 \\